-The final version of the MS6001 device also includes embedded software; this final version of the product is referred to as a Composite Product.
+The final version of the MS6003 device also includes embedded software; this final version of the product is referred to as a Composite Product.
 The Security IC Embedded Software will be stored in FLASH memory.
+However, some parts of it (called supplements for the Security IC Embedded Software, refer to [PP]) may also be stored in non-volatile programmable memory (FLASH).
 All data managed by the Security IC Embedded Software is called User Data.
 In addition, Pre-personalisation Data [PP] belongs to the User Data.